Sequoia Detox Centers

 The opiate epidemic in the United States has been the leading cause of accidental deaths, surpassing vehicular collisions.
 Drug users who start with prescription pill abuse can easily lead to full-blown heroin addiction.
 The harder opiates are to find, the more attractive heroin becomes.
 Heroin produces the same high as opiates and is substantially cheaper on the street.

-Even when prescribed, this category of drugs can take such a toll – both physically and mentally – on their users that traditional “cold turkey” methods of detox are often ineffective.
+Even when prescribed, this category of drugs can take such a physical and mental toll on their users that traditional “cold turkey” methods of detox are often ineffective.
 Thus, other detox methods are paramount and vastly superior.
-At Sequoia Detox Centers, we believe in a proper medical detox because it is safer, far more comfortable, and the best way to start a successful recovery.
+At Sequoia Recovery Centers, we believe in a proper medical detox and therapy because it is safer, far more comfortable, and the best way to start a successful recovery.

 Anyone who uses opiates, whether prescription or otherwise, is at an increased risk for addiction and experiencing withdrawal symptoms when they try to stop taking the drug.
 Sometimes it can be difficult to distinguish the signs and symptoms of addiction from desired effects of the drug, at least early on.
 However, it is crucial to understand the potential indicators of addiction to ensure you or a loved one have early access to treatment at an opiate detox center.